polarbeargo/Secure-Private-AI-Facebook-Scholarship-KeyStone-project/README.md

 * Some Keypoint that motivate and give direction to me which i receive from others and this will help in future as well " You have a lot of need to work on and only persistence and interest can take you further away " - @Bearbear Hsin-Wen Chang.

+#### Sarah
+* Received my new Raspberry Pi 4s for the federated learning on raspberry pi project, but forgot to order micro SD cards to go with it.
+Have those coming in, so hopefully I will get to start that this weekend.
+* Worked more on Android Studio